Overview

 class ContentApprovalFlow(Flow[ContentState]):

-"""A flow that generates content and gets human approval."""
+"""A flow that generates content and loops until the human approves."""

 @start()